 #4 – Standing Hip Flexor Stretch

-Take a step forward and two steps back.
+Take a step forward and have one leg back.
 Keep your front leg flat on the ball of your foot.
 Slightly bend your front knee as you bring your hips forward.
 Look for a light stretch at the front of the hip and all throughout the thigh area.

 Standing Hip Flexor Stretch